 Membership of the B.R.P.S. entitles the holder to:

-- Three free journeys per year, on normal services on the Caledonian Railway on production of a valid Membership card.
+- Three free journeys per year, on normal services on the Caledonian Railway on production of a valid Membership document.
 This concession does not apply on any Special Event services.

 - You will also receive our Newsletter “Caley Lines” by email.